CaskAle/arch-setup/README.md

 - slack
 - mumble

-### Installed stuff

-- ansible
-- visual-studio-code-bin
-- powertop
-- latte-dock-git
-- kmix

 ### Other Interesting Packages

 smplayer, k3b, cdrdao, audex, docker, podman, reflector

 ### Things to look up

-Java fonts look funny.
+- Java fonts look funny.

-Password not working with yubikey enabled on kde lock screen.
+- Password not working with yubikey enabled on kde lock screen.

-Bridging with libvirt.
+- Bridging with libvirt.

-Intel GPU on libvirt
+- Intel GPU on libvirt

-Password synchronisation between linux and samba
+- Password synchronisation between linux and samba

-Do I need to include fsck and fstab parms for xsf & vfat filesystems???
+- Do I need to include fsck and fstab parms for xsf & vfat filesystems???